Parabeac/parabeac_generated_counter_app/PB_README.md

 * When the UI can't be automatically interpreted & generated

 ### How to wrap screens and views with state & business logic
 The easiest way for us to start is to visit the main.dart file and have one screen created already.
-Take any generated screen you have (or feel free to use our Hello World example [hereTODO](https://parabeac.com)) and reference it in the main.dart file like the following:
+Take any generated screen you have and reference it in the main.dart file like the following:
 ```
 Widget build(BuildContext context) {
     return MaterialApp(